Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 • Alternatives: Areopagus Hill or Filopappou Park

-If you had only one day in Athens:
+If you have only one day in Athens:

 If you have only one day in Athens, focus on the city’s absolute highlights.
 You can start your day by visiting the Acropolis, its slopes and temples, and the Ancient Agora.
 After that, wander around the picturesque neighborhoods of Plaka and Anafiotika and explore the highlights between Syntagma Square and Monastiraki Square.
 To finish your day, watch the sunset from one of the various rooftop bars.